drvinceknight/pfm/book/tools-for-mathematics/06-probability/tutorial/main.md

 sum(coin == "Heads" for token, coin in samples) / number_of_repetitions
 ```

-We can compute this theoretically as well, the expected probability is:
+You can compute this theoretically as well, the expected probability is:

 ```{code-cell} ipython3
 import sympy as sym